luxonis/luxonis-train/README.md

 ## Credentials

 Local use is supported by default.
-In addition, we also integrate some cloud services which can be primarily used for logging and storing.
-When these are used, you need to load environment variables to set up the correct credentials.
+In addition, we also integrate several cloud services which can be primarily used for logging the training progress and storing data.
+To use these services, you usually need to load specific environment variables to set up the correct credentials.

 You have these options how to set up the environment variables:

 - Using standard environment variables
 - Specifying the variables in a `.env` file.
 If a variable is both in the environment and present in `.env` file, the exported variable takes precedence.
 - Specifying the variables in the [ENVIRON](https://github.com/luxonis/luxonis-train/blob/main/configs/README.md#environ) section of the config file.
-Note that this is not a recommended way.
-Variables defined in config take precedence over environment and `.env` variables.
+Variables defined in the config file will take precedence over environment and `.env` variables.
+Note that this is not a recommended way due to security reasons.

 The following storage services are supported:

-- AWS S3, requires the following environment variables:
+- `AWS S3`, requires the following environment variables:
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_S3_ENDPOINT_URL`
-- Google Cloud Storage, requires the following environment variables:
+- `Google Cloud Storage`, requires the following environment variables:
   - `GOOGLE_APPLICATION_CREDENTIALS`

 For logging and tracking, we support: